cds-snc/gc-articles/README.md

 **NOTE** This step will run a github cli command to create a release and tag on Github

-The automated deployment will happen after your PR is merged
+The automated deployment will happen after your PR is merged.

+> Important the tagged i.e. v1.x.x container needs to finish building before the tag release PR is merged.
+You can check via the Github actions tab